What Can Hurt Me Today? (Safety Talk)

 Identifying hazards is not worth much if you do not see it through that they are properly addressed.
 Even if you spot something and make a mental note to avoid that hazard, it could seriously injure someone else in the area.
 Take the time and energy to properly mitigate the hazard so not only will you not be affected by it, but also your coworkers will not be either.

 While a positive mindset and attitude are important for success in the workplace, asking yourself critical questions such as “what can hurt me today?” can trigger you to take the extra time to really evaluate a work task.
-Take ownership of hazards in your work area and see them through that they get fixed.
+Take ownership of hazards in your work area and see them through so that they get fixed.
 After all, you never know what safeguard or action may make the difference in preventing an injury.

 -What other questions are helpful to ask yourself before a work task begins?